keerth16/pharmacy-dashboard/README.md

 # 💊 Pharmacy Dashboard
-This Pharmacy Dashboard is a full-featured web application designed to help pharmacies manage operations efficiently.
+This Pharmacy Dashboard, designed to help pharmacies manage operations efficiently.
 It includes modules for prescription tracking, doctor and patient management, medicine inventory, and visual analytics — all accessible through a user-friendly dashboard.The dashboard was developed using real sales data from **Tamilnadu Co-operative Pharmacy**, Madurai.

 ---